jaywhj/mkdocs-materialx/docs/plugins/tags.md

 If you want to add one or multiple tags indexes to your project, the tags plugin is a perfect choice as it makes this process ridiculously simple.
-Additionally, it integrates perfectly with several of the other [built-in plugins] that Material for MkDocs offers:
+Additionally, it integrates perfectly with several of the other [built-in plugins] that MaterialX for MkDocs offers:

 <div class="grid cards" markdown>